 In order to disqualify applicants ethically and consistently, create a code of expectations your nonprofit follows when reviewing background reports.
 Determine what offenses do and do not exclude applicants from participating in your organization and stick to that plan.
 If you need assistance in deciding how your nonprofit will interpret reports, One Source can help.

-If you decide not to hire an employee or volunteer based on the results of their background check, you must notify them in writing of as quickly as possible.
+If you decide not to hire an employee or volunteer based on the results of their background check, you must follow (pre) adverse action requirements and notify them in writing of as quickly as possible.
 Provide context for your reasoning and give the applicant the contact information of your screening agency so the agency can handle any disputes the applicant may file.

-Nonprofits should be able to focus on doing good without having to worry about their team members.
-Just make sure to cover these questions nonprofits should ask about background checks.
-One Source’s nonprofit screening solutions can help your organization stay safe even on a budget.
+You should be able to focus on doing good without having to worry about their team members.
+Nonprofit screening solutions with One Source can help your organization stay safe even on a budget.
 Contact One Source Client Relations to learn more.